Poem for a Student Meeting

 They shall live in the people’s dreams,

 Grow in the fields that recede into the distance.

 The sun shall rise once more.

 Our questions shall become a forest,

-There are those who cry, and those who flog,
+There are those who scream, and those who beat,

 There are some with nothing, and some who scratch for something.